kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

-There is arguably no manipulation in today's politics so terrifyingly opaque and invasive, for those outside the loop, as the prospect of cryptoanarchists "engineering" others' incentives, binding them to structures so engineered by means obscure to anyone else.
+There is arguably no manipulation in today's politics so terrifyingly opaque and invasive, for those outside the loop, as the prospect of cryptoanarchists "engineering" their incentives, binding them to structures obscure to everyone else, and only partially understood by any individual engineer.
 That's the kind of unchecked prerogative we expect, but don't approve, from ad-men, politicians, and financiers, who have been bad enough without the advantages of technical acuity.
 It is frightfully easy to see the benefits and liberties unlocked by one's work, maddeningly difficult to even remember to look for the limitations and inequities.

 I support these experiments, and I support the experiment that was The DAO.
-Finding a way to make these systems self-sufficient, by fully decentralized proof of stake or otherwise, would be a startling achievement.
+Finding a way to make these systems self-sufficient, by fully decentralized proof-of-stake rules or otherwise, would be a startling achievement.
 But I worry that, if progress here catches hold of the really fundamental governance problems implicated, it will roll right over so much of what we know about governance more generally, some of which is truly ancient knowledge.
-I worry that it will collide with strong institutions more by frenetic, Brownian motion that reasoned engineering, even if plenty of cryptoanarchists, young and old, will be ready to say that _this_, finally, is the blockchain they always wanted, and expected.
+I worry that it will collide with strong institutions more by frenetic, Brownian motion than reasoned engineering, even if plenty of cryptoanarchists, young and old, will be ready to say that _this_, finally, is the blockchain they always wanted and expected.